k8sgpt-ai/docs/docs/tutorials/custom-analyzers.md

 ```

 This file contains the `Handler` struct which implements the `Run` method.
 This method is called when the analyzer is run.
 In this example, we are returning an error message.
-The `Run` method takes a context and an `AnalyzerRunRequest` as arguments and returns an `AnalyzerRunResponse` and an error.
-Find the API available [here](https://buf.build/k8sgpt-ai/k8sgpt/file/main:schema/v1/analyzer.proto#L16).
+The `Run` method takes a context and an `RunRequest` as arguments and returns an `RunResponse` and an error.
+Find the API available [here](https://buf.build/k8sgpt-ai/k8sgpt/file/1379a5a1889d4bf49494b2e2b8e36164:schema/v1/custom_analyzer.proto).

 ### Implementing some custom logic